High Conflict Situations – Six Top Tips

 - Notification clauses – for example, notifying the other parent if the child is sick or requiring medical treatment etc.; and

 - Travel arrangements – what if one parent wants to go on an overseas holiday with the child at one point in the future?
 How do you foresee that working?

 Also read: Parenting Coordination

 - Engage a Professional to deal with the situation on your behalf

-If all else fails, consider engaging an experienced family lawyer to assist you resolve the dispute.
+If all else fails, consider engaging an experienced family or separation lawyer to assist you resolve the dispute.
 Professionals are generally skilled in dealing with high conflict cases and personality traits and he or she may be the best person to take the heat out of your conflict and redirect the conversation towards workable solutions for the both of you.